 We did have the constipation come back in April even on probiotics and this created tantrums, irritability and he was very hyperactive.
 He had quite a few colds in that Spring which also created havoc on his behavior.
 We began grapefruit seed for yeast in May.

 Looking back on this it seems so far away but reading it from my journal it all comes flooding back.
-I see how very close we were to going off the edge and losing my son.
-If I had not stopped vaccinations after the 18 month DPT booster than caused his loss of eye contact I don’t know where we would have been.
+I see how very close we were to going off the edge and losing my son completely.
+If I had not stopped vaccinations after the 18 month DPaT booster that caused his loss of eye contact I don’t know where we would be.

 Next time I blog about the day I got his hair test results.